 What is the cost of the treatment?

 How often do I need to get the treatment for it to work?

-Two treatments a week over a three week period is suggested for mild to moderate ED.
-Severe ED and Peyronie’s Disease may require up to 12 treatments over a six week period.
+Two treatments a week over a three-week period are suggested for mild to moderate ED.
+Severe ED and Peyronie’s Disease may require up to 12 treatments over a six-week period.